MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ## Add support for Python and Jupyter Notebooks

-With added Python support, you can embed or call Q# code from your Python programs or Jupyter Notebooks and run them on the built-in quantum simulator, or connect to your Azure workspace and submit your jobs to quantum hardware, all from VS Code.
+With Python support in Visual Studio Code, you can embed or call Q# code from your Python programs or Jupyter Notebooks and run them on the built-in quantum simulator, or connect to your Azure workspace and submit your jobs to quantum hardware.

-**Prerequisites**
+### Prerequisites

 - A Python environment (3.9 or greater, 3.11 recommended) with [Python and Pip](https://apps.microsoft.com/detail/9NRWMJP3717K) installed.
 - VS Code with the QDK extension installed.

+### Install the required packages

 To add Python and Jupyter Notebook support:

 1. Install the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extensions for VS Code.
+1. Open the command line.
 1. Install the `qsharp` and `azure-quantum` packages:

     ```cmd